“This post may contain affiliate links. Please read my disclosure for more info.

 It’s also an investment that should pay for itself within your first few months of working.

 2. Don’t hesitate to market your skills

-If you’ve already got the training, then you’ve got a skill that’s in demand everywhere.
-You shouldn’t have a problem getting work from some of the big transcription companies, but you also want to market yourself to get higher paying jobs.
+If you’ve got general transcription training under your belt, then you’ve got a skill that’s in demand everywhere.
+You won’t have a problem getting work from some of the big transcription companies, but you also want to market yourself to get higher paying jobs.

 It’s not hard to set up a LinkedIn profile, a basic website, and have some business cards made up that you can distribute at local events.

 You don’t need to have sales experience.
 You’ve got a valuable skill, and a service to offer.
 It’s just about getting your name out there.